On regularity and rigidity of $2\times 2$ differential inclusions into non-elliptic curves: Introduction

-Here we consider a compact connected nowhere elliptic curve with boundary.
+Now we consider a compact connected nowhere elliptic curve with boundary.
 Since the curve is not closed, the differential inclusion \eqref{eq:diffinc} cannot have singularities with nontrivial winding numbers as in parts $(b)$ and $(c)$ of Theorem~\ref{t:NE}.